OCA/stock-logistics-warehouse/stock_orderpoint_manual_procurement/readme/USAGE.rst

-Go to 'Inventory > Master Data > Reordering Rules' and review the quantity recommended to be procured.
+Go to 'Inventory > Operations > Replenishment' and review the quantity recommended to be procured.
 You can now start the procurement for a single or a list of reordering rules.

 The recommended quantity to procure is adjusted to the